pjeby/winsible/README.md

 Install winsible with `pip install winsible` or `easy_install winsible`.
 If you don't have these commands on your system, try installing your platform's `python-setuptools` package.
 (Also, if you're not on Cygwin, you'll need to be root or use sudo, or install them to a virtualenv.)

 If you have a current version of `gevent` on your system (1.0.1 or better), winsible can use it to eliminate forking altogether and run plays against all hosts with a single process.
 But this is a relatively small performance boost compared to connection pooling (and is somewhat experimental), so it's optional and has to be explicitly activated.
 If you want to try it, you can install gevent with `sudo pip install "gevent>=1.0.1"` or `sudo easy_install "gevent>=1.0.1"`.
-(Then enable it with `ANSIBLE_PROCESS_MODE=gevent` in the environment or `process_mode=gevent` in your ansible.cfg.)
+(Then enable it with `ANSIBLE_PROCESS_MODE=gevent` in the environment or `process_mode=gevent` in your ansible.cfg's `[defaults]` section.)

 Last, but not least, make sure you've got an `ssh` command: if you're on Cygwin, install the `openssh` package, or on Linux distros it might be in an `openssh-clients` package.